foolmarks/modelsdk_accelmode/README.md

 * load the floating-point ONNX model.
 * quantize using calibration data and quantization parameters set using command line arguments.
 * unpack the numpy file containing validation data and then test the quantized model accuracy using pre-processed images.
-* compile and then untar to extract the .lm and .json files (for use in benchmarking on the target board)
+* compile and then untar to extract the .elf and .json files (for use in benchmarking on the target board)

 *Note: the quantization is done using default configuration, better results may be obtained with a different configuration.*